lingqime/Epidemic-dynamics-on-metapopulation-networks-with-node2vec-mobility/README.md

 All the numerical results were fulfilled by [Jupyter Notebook](https://jupyter.org/).
 The codes can be found in the folder `Codes`.

-If there is any question, please email lingqime@buffalo.edu.
+If there is any question, please email lingqime@buffalo.edu or lingqime@gmail.com.